christophergandrud/DataCombine/README.md

 - `slide`: a function for creating lag and lead variables, including for time-series cross-sectional data.
 The slid variable are added to the original data frame.

 - `shift`: a function for creating lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
 This function is largely based on TszKin Julian's `shift` function: <http://ctszkin.com/2012/03/11/generating-a-laglead-variables/>.

+- `rmExcept`: removes all objects from a workspace except those specified by the user.

 ---